konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 Now we can run the transformation according to the plan file generated in the previous step.
 The transformation phase runs all of the transformers again, but this time the transformers will use the plan to generate the output files.

 During this process, the transformers might run into situations where it requires some more information to generate the output.
 In order to get this information, it will ask the user some questions.
-The questions range from yes/no, to multiple choice, to string input.
-Most questions will have a default answer.
+The questions range from yes/no, to multiple choice, to string input and most will have a default answer.

 Example: Some of the questions Move2Kube will ask is about the type of container registry where you want to push the images to.
 It also needs to know the registry namespace and any authentication necessary for pulling images from that registry.

 If you want to skip the QA, use the `--qa-skip` flag to accept the default answers.
-However rather than skipping the questions, use a config file that contains all of the answers using the `--config` flag.
+However, a config file that contains all of the answers using the `--config` flag can be used instead of skipping.

 After the transformation is finished, all the answers are written to a config file called `m2kconfig.yaml` which can be used for later transformations.

-The transformation phase produces all the necessary output files including the Dockerfiles, build scripts for containerizing various services and Kubernetes deployment, and the service and ingress YAMLs necessary for deploying our application to a Kubernetes cluster.
+The transformation phase produces all the necessary output files including the Dockerfiles, build scripts for containerizing various services and Kubernetes deployment, and the service and ingress YAMLs necessary for deploying the application to a Kubernetes cluster.

 Move2Kube also generates the CI/CD pipeline and parameterized versions of all the Kubernetes YAMLs (Helm chart, Kustomize YAMLs, Openshift templates, etc.) for various environments (dev, staging, prod, etc.).

 ## Prerequisites

-* Perform the Plan step before this procedure.
+Perform the Plan step before this procedure.

 ## Transforming using the CLI